ShakedLub/GroupLevelObjectivePerformance/README.md

 1. Common - includes the R scripts used by both the simulations and datasets reanalysis codes:
    1.1.
 Awareness Tests - includes the implementation of all awareness tests used in our study, including the proposed ones.
    1.2.
-Definitions - the common definitions used either across simulations and datasets reanalysis codes or are general data structes used across different scripts.
+Definitions - the common definitions used either across simulations and datasets reanalysis codes or are general data structures used across different scripts.
 2. Simulations - includes all scripts used to run the simulations in our study:
    2.1.
 Analysis Types - includes an implementation of all tested scenarios.
    2.2.
 AUCAnalysis - analyzed the area under the curve (AUC) analysis reported in the paper regarding the overall sensitivity of each test to awareness in the given tested scenarios.